judy2k/hipcat/README.md

 ```

 Go to [https://www.hipchat.com/account/api](https://www.hipchat.com/account/api)
 and create a new token.
-It only needs the 'Send Notification' scope, but this
+It only needs the 'Send Message' scope, but this
 may change in future.

 Create a file at `~/.hipcat.ini` that looks a bit like this: